Penrose-type inequalities with a Euclidean background: Appendix: The Poincar e--Faber--Szeg o capacity--volume inequality

-where on the last line we used the definition of the capacity of $\tilde \Omega$ and the fact that $\tilde \varphi$ is locally-Lipschitz with appropriate boundary conditions.
-It is easy to check that equality in (\ref{ineq_cap_vol}) holds for round balls.
-Since $\Omega$ has the same volume as $\tilde \Omega$, the proof is complete. \end{proof}
+It is straightforward to check that equality holds in (\ref{ineq_cap_vol}) for round balls.
+Thus, since $\Omega$ has the same volume as $\tilde \Omega$, and $\epsilon$ can be made arbitrarily small, the proof is complete. \end{proof}

 \begin{bibdiv} \begin{biblist}

 \bib{adm}{article}{ author={Arnowitt, R.}, author={Deser, S.}, author={Misner, C. W.}, title={Coordinate invariance and energy expressions in general relativity}, journal={Phys.
 Rev. (2)}, volume={122}, date={1961}, pages={997--1006} }